Only the information required for creating, editing and styling headers and footers is presented below.

 Creating a Header or Footer – Step‑by‑Step

-Choose the Insert tab on the ribbon/menu.
+Choose the Insert tab.

 Editing an Existing Header or Footer